fabihatasneem/Jigsaw-Puzzle-Solver-Using-Machine-Learning/README.md

 ### 4. Model Selection: VGGNet and ResNet

-For this project, we have opted to implement two widely recognized CNN architectures:
+For this project, we have opted to implement a baseline model & two widely recognized CNN architectures:

 - **Baseline Model:** Initially, we plan to use a simple multi-layer neural network with a Softmax loss function.
 This will serve as the baseline against which the performance of more complex models will be compared.